remix-run/remix/docs/tutorials/blog.md

 }
 ```

 Quick note on that `invariant` for the params.
-Because `params` comes from the URL, we can't be totally sure that `params.slug` will be defined--maybe you change the name of the file to `$postId.ts`!
-It's good practice to validate that stuff with `invariant`, and it makes TypeScript happy too.
+Because `params` comes from the URL, we can't be totally sure that `params.slug` will be defined--maybe you change the name of the file to `posts.$postId.ts`!
+It's a good practice to validate that stuff with `invariant`, and it makes TypeScript happy too.

 We also have an invariant for the post.
 We'll handle the `404` case better later.
 Keep going!

 Now let's get that markdown parsed and rendered to HTML to the page.
-There are a lot of markdown parsers, we'll use "marked" for this tutorial because it's really easy to get working.
+There are a lot of Markdown parsers, we'll use `marked` for this tutorial because it's really easy to get working.

 💿 Parse the markdown into HTML